tomasherceg/dotvvm-docs/Pages/control-development-binding-extension-parameters.md

 	new InjectedServiceExtensionParameter("myCoolService", new ResolvedTypeDescriptor(typeof(MyCoolService))));
 ```

-The parameters are part of the data context (represented by `DataContextStack` class), so they can be added by `DataContextChangeAttributes`.
+The parameters are part of the data context (represented by `DataContextStack` class), so they can be added by `DataContextChangeAttributes` and you can use to set the extension parameter locally.
+For example, the `_index` and `_collection` parameters are created only inside Repeater-like controls.
 DotVVM compiler tracks the data context for each control and each control may modify the data context that will be inside its children or inside its templates.

 This is done by annotating the template property or the control by an attribute that inherits `DataContextChangeAttribute`.
-For example, `Repeater` changes data context of it's `ItemTemplate` into the type of element of the collection bound in `DataSource` property.
+For example, `Repeater` changes data context of its `ItemTemplate` into the type of element of the collection bound in `DataSource` property.
 This is done by annotating the property with two change attributes - the changes the type to be the type of the `DataSource` property and the second changes the type to be element of that collection:

 ```csharp